 First of all, what exactly is photo copyright?

 Copyright in photography means that you own an image you created.
 The law says you created that image as soon as the shutter is released.

 This means that photographer copyright laws state that whoever pushed the button owns the copyright.
 A photographer will own that copyright throughout their life and 70 years afterwards.

-Whether it’s photography on your hard drive, online portfolio, or a post on your Instagram feed, with this ownership, you have exclusive rights to your image according to the Copyright Law of the United States of America.
+Whether it’s photography on your hard drive, online portfolio website, or a post on your Instagram feed, with this ownership, you have exclusive rights to your image according to the Copyright Law of the United States of America.
 This photography and copyright law covers you for: